adityanichkawade/react-component-hooks/README.md

 # React components and hooks

-Created the project with aim to separate presentational components from hooks.
+Created the project with aim to separate presentational components from hooks.<br>
-Hooks will contain presentational logic and UI components are pure presentational stateless components.
+Hooks will contain presentational logic and UI components are pure presentational stateless components.<br>
-Props will be passed to UI components to render and hooks will handle its stateful logic.
+Props will be passed to UI components to render and hooks will handle its stateful logic.<br>